fbricker/phpwiki-to-github/README.md

 To check that you've done this step correctly, you can open this URL on your browser and check it displays your HomePage in markdown language:
 ```
 http://www.your-wiki-host.com/export/?page=HomePage
+** Note that you should see this page using the "view source code" mode, if you want to see the file as is **
 ```

 Once you do that, you can use the scripts on the base folder to start converting your wiki.